MichaelCurrin/thebuckfeverground/docs/development.md

 Perhaps the boilerplate above can be replaced with an includes function.

+### Update

+A solution to this is to set the **permalink** in the album's metadata.

+Setting `/last_days_of_beautiful/` is too short.
+Since the `/music/` permalink is already set and should not be duplicated, using `/:collection/last_days_of_beautiful/` works wells here.
+Note the trailing slash is good form.
+There are of course pages within the as the songs.

+Even though the music page and the album page both have a leading forward slash, this works out fine.

 ## Images

 For inserting images with captions, see the [image figure](/_includes/image.html) function, which is an image inside a figure.
 This is used for example on the [about](/_pages/about.md) page.